EmmeCorelli/GoSecrtesBoxs/README.md

-# GoSecrtesBoxs
+# config.yalm
-A Golang solution to manage project's config and secrets
+A Golang solution to simplify project's config and secrets management